Akramac/ChallengeKANBER/Readme.txt

 README:::

-The project is a coding challenge in order to be recruted with Hidden Founder The project is about implementing an app that lists shops nearby.
+The project is a coding challenge
+The project is about implementing an app that lists shops nearby.

 As a User, I can sign up using my email & password